-A Dionysian Dialogue takes up the idea of the conflict of ‘opposites which exist within our make-up as human beings.
-The ‘Dialogue’ is really between Dionysus and Apollo, or the metaphorical representation of this within ourselves.
-Thus, the Dionysian music is raw, earthy, sometimes violent, often ecstatic; whereas the Apollonian is serene, dreamy, calm, assured.
-The musical quotes are meant to invoke a layer of subconscious memory (mainly for violinists it should be said), as well as underlining the ‘opposites’ (so for me, the Walton and Bach = Apollonian, whilst the Stravinsky and Shostakovich = Dionysian).
-Performers should try to realise the maximum potential in this movement for opposing musical characterisation.
+‘A Dionysian Dialogue’ takes up the idea of the conflict of ‘opposites.
+The dialogue is really between Dionysus and Apollo, or the metaphorical representation of this within all of us.
+Thus, the Dionysian music is raw, earthy, sometimes violent, often ecstatic; whereas the Apollonian is serene, dream-like, calm, assured.
+The musical quotations are meant to evoke a layer of subconscious memory (mainly for violinists it should be said), as well as underlining the ‘opposites’ (so for me, the Walton and Bach = Apollonian, whilst the Stravinsky and Shostakovich = Dionysian).
+Performers should try to realise the maximum potential here for opposing musical characterisation.